Buy Bitcoin in France

 Additional information on the upcoming regulations can be found here.

-The Google Trends graph below displays interest in Bitcoin in France.
-The linked graph is live data, updated directly from Google.
-Using the search term ‘bitcoin,’ the graph represents the search interest of users through Google.
-A mark of 100 indicates peak popularity, while a score of 50 means half as popular.
+The Google Trends chart below displays the interest in Bitcoin in France.
+The linked chart offers real-time data, updated directly from Google.
+By entering the term ‘bitcoin,’ the chart reveals the number of users searching on Google.
+A score of 100 represents maximum popularity, while a score of 50 shows it’s at half the popularity.

 Bitcoin search popularity in France on Google Trends graph